Here’s how preparing a copywriting proposal is like dating again

 So far so good.
 You’re enjoying each other’s banter, and you feel you’re understanding each other and what this prospect is looking for in a copy relationship.

 You were right.
-The stars have aligned, and your potential client has requested a proposal.
-Now you have the chance to really show your copy chops.
-What you can offer that will help boost their business, the ways you can take the pressure off them, or build their reputation as an industry authority.
-There’ll be a plan, proposed timeline and summary of the conversation so far.
-You’ll agonise over the pricing because you want to offer you as much value as you can while still valuing your time and expertise.
+The stars have aligned, and your potential client has requested a copywriting proposal.
+Now you have the chance to really show what you can do.
+There’ll be a detailed plan, proposed timeline and summary of the conversation so far.
+You’ll agonise over the quote because you want to offer you as much value as you can while still valuing your time and expertise.
 Then you’ll take a deep breath and hit send.

 One of these three outcomes will likely eventuate: